She/He Loves DC is a series highlighting the people who love this city just as much as we do.

 My favorite hidden gem of a location is the Franciscan Monastery of the Holy Land, which is in my neighborhood.
 I found it exploring the neighborhood when I first moved to Brookland.
-I love it because it is a place of peace, beauty, and spirituality that is open to the public.
+I love it because it is a place of peace, beauty, and spirituality where you can get your soul guided with the help of spiritual and love psychic readings.
 It’s a great place to go for quiet time to reflect.
 There flowers and landscaping are gorgeous.
 There are nooks, corners, gardens, hallways, porticos, benches, and more, where you can just sit and be at peace.
 The annual flower sale at the Monastery is a treat.
 We took our holiday family picture there last year.

 Who’s your favorite DC personality and why?

 My favorite DC personality was Chuck Brown.
 He was quintessentially DC!
 He was authentic.
 He never shied away from his past, but didn’t let it keep him from a better future.
 He was a creative force in the city, putting it on the national music map through go-go.
 And he brought people from all walks of life together to have a good time through his music.

 What’s your favorite memory associated with your work in DC Public Schools and why?